htw-imi-showtime/showtime-website/content/ws25/bachelor/b3-3d-design-workflow/_index.md

 card_image = "Logo.png"

 # Names are optional, team size is sufficient
-team = ["Dzemal Alic", "Estella Kinzel", "Lea-Sophy Göser", "Enkhjin erkhembayar"]
+team = ["Dzemal Alic", "Estella Kinzel", "Lea-Sophy Göser", "Enkhjin Erkhembayar"]
 # this can be just one or a list as with team:
 supervisor = "Prof. Dr. Tobias Lenz" draft = false